braebot/test/.github/ISSUE_TEMPLATE.md

 * SDK version:
 * Mode.
 Either sandbox or live/production:
+* `PayPal-Debug-ID` values.
+If applicable, report debug IDs from any logs:
 * Android Version and Device (Motorola Droid Razr Maxx with Android 4.4.2, Samsung S7 with Android 6.0, etc...):

 ### Issue description